Sarah Connor (Terminator): Literature

 The final novel, T2: The Future War, shows the destruction Skynet causes around the world and its killing of 3 billion lives.
 Skynet creates machines to track and kill the remaining humans.
 John has become the leader of the Resistance, with Sarah and Dieter having fallen in love and married.
 The life between the parents of John's eventual father Kyle Reese is explored, starting with John identifying Kyle's father and debating the extent of influence he should take in his grandfather's life.
 Eventually, Kyle is born, captured by a patrol unit as a child and forced to work in a Skynet work camp.
 The work camp is liberated by John and his Tech-Com unit, freeing Kyle and the other prisoners, while Kyle's parents are killed.
 John assigns his friend Jack Brock to protect Kyle, as well as becoming his foster father.
 He grows up fighting alongside John and his Tech-Com unit.
 Around the time John rescues Kyle, he has Sarah fake her death to serve as a martyr to the cause, also acknowledging how Kyle never met Sarah before he was sent back to the past.
 In 2029, as the Resistance is about to destroy Skynet's defence grid, as a last ditch effort in winning the war it sends back a T-800 to 1984 to kill Sarah Connor, a T-1000 to 1995 to kill a 10-year-old John Connor, and the i-950 unit Serena Burns to 2001 to kill the Connors and ensure Skynet's creation.
 Once John finds out about this, he sends the volunteering Kyle back to protect Sarah from the T-800 and a reprogrammed T-800 to protect his younger self from the T-1000.
 Afterwards, Skynet is effectively destroyed and John is greeted by Sarah, Dieter and the remaining Resistance members as they are relieved that the great ordeal is finally over.

 Sarah Connor appeared in the non-canonical Superman crossover Superman vs. The Terminator: Death to the Future (2000).
-In the story, Sarah and John Connor join forces with Superman to destroy Skynet and Superman's robotic enemy the Cyborg Superman.
-In the past, John and Sarah receive assistance from Supergirl (Matrix), Superboy and Superman's nemesis Lex Luthor.
+In the story, Sarah and John Connor join forces with Superman to destroy Skynet and Superman's robotic enemy Cyborg Superman.
+In the past, John and Sarah receive assistance from Supergirl (Matrix), Superboy, and Superman's nemesis Lex Luthor.
 After Superman is drawn into the future by the resistance when they attempted to retrieve a Terminator sent back after John, Skynet is destroyed when Superman detonates an EMP in Earth's atmosphere, using a shielded time machine to return to the past.